ICTU/quality-time/docs/USAGE.md

 > You can either use your canonical LDAP name as username or your LDAP user id.
 Please contact your system administrator if you don't know your LDAP credentials.

 After hitting "Submit" you should be logged in.
-The menubar shows your username.
+The menu bar shows your username.

 ![Logged in screenshot](screenshots/menubar_logged_in.png)